DataDaimon/Document-Classifier/README.md

 # ML Document Classifier using Huggingface

 ## Overview
-This Document Processing Toolkit provides a comprehensive solution for scanning files in a specified directory, extracting text, generating tags based on content, and summarizing the text using Hugging Face's transformers.
+This Document Classifier provides a comprehensive solution for scanning files in a specified directory, extracting text, generating tags based on content, and summarizing the text using Hugging Face's transformers.
 It supports multiple file formats including PDF, DOCX, TXT, and CSV.
 This toolkit is ideal for managing large volumes of documents, providing quick insights, and organizing content efficiently.

 ## Features
 - **Text Extraction**: Supports PDF, DOCX, TXT, and CSV files.